AmaliTech-Training-Academy/gep-backend/docs/api/contract.md

             description: Name of the user to search for.
             required: false
             type: string
+          - name: role
+            in: query
+            description: Role of the user to filter.
+            required: false
+            type: string
+          - name: status
+            in: query
+            description: Status of the user to filter.
+            required: false
+            type: boolean
           - name: page
             in: query
             description: Page number.